 Haiti is a country that puts little emphasis on education.
 Often children attend school for a year or two and then they disappear.
 Sometimes the children are required to work, or maybe they have moved away.
 Children are not normally encouraged to attend school by their parents.
 The govenrment is not able to monitor the education system very well.
 Most government schools require children to buy uniforms and books and then this makes going to school too costly for many.
 Since families don’t prioritize education, children stop attending school.

 Young children like Daphenee are often left alone all day while her mother tries to earn enough to feed her children.
 The Jean Renaud Mehotiere school has classes for the very young to get them in a learning environment and also to provide some supervision over young children.
 Daphenee is not unlike many children in Haiti.
 Life for youn children and young mothers is difficult.
 HOLD the Children is happy to be able to support the Jean Renaud Mahotiere Schooli Capva.
 Your sponsorship of Daphenee can help bring education to more children in the area of Citi Solei.
 Thank you.

 John Pierre arrived at the HOLD the Children Home in September 2013.
 His brother, Jean Rodly has been at the HOLD Home for nearly 3 years.
-Neither one of the brothers were aware that that had a sibling.
-It is wonderful that them getting to know each opther.
-Jean Pierre was living in city of Jean Rabel with extended family.
+Neither one of the brothers were aware that they had a sibling.
+It is wonderful that they are getting to know each other.
+Jean Pierre was living in the city of Jean Rabel with extended family.
 That is not always a good arrangement.
-Often children are made to do heavy work.
+Often, children are made to do heavy work.
 We are happy that the brothers are together.
-Sponsoring Jean Pierre helps with the expense of caring for the children at the Home.

 Elandia is in second grade.
 She likes her teacher, Mr.